yflyzhang/structural_diversity/README.md

 # structural diversity

-##### To execute the tutorial, make sure you have Python, R/R studio and Jupyter Notebook installed.
+###### To execute the tutorial, make sure you have Python, R/RStudio and Jupyter Notebook installed.

-##### To run R in Jupyter Notebook requires [IRkernel](https://github.com/IRkernel/IRkernel).
-This package is available on CRAN and you can install it in R studio Console by:
+###### To run R in Jupyter Notebook requires [IRkernel](https://github.com/IRkernel/IRkernel).
+This package is available on CRAN and you can install it in RStudio Console by:

 ```